ido90/AyalonRoad/Detector/README.md

 - [**Detector design and training**](#Detector-design-and-training):
     - [**Data pre-processing**](#Data-pre-processing): 15 video-frames were (manually) tagged and (programatically) converted into anchor-boxes-based training-labels.
     - [**Detector architecture**](#Detector-architecture): the small amount of labeled data required *transfer learning*, thus only a small network was used on top of 15 pre-trained layers of Resnet34.
 An additional small location-based network was used to help to distinguish between vehicles in relevant and irrelevant roads.
 The whole CNN was wrapped by filters removing detections with large overlaps or in irrelevant locations.
     - [**Training**](#Training): Adam optimizer was applied with relation to L1-loss (for location) and cross-entropy loss (for detection), on batches consisted of anchor-boxes sampled with probabilities corresponding to their losses.
-The training included 64 epochs with the pre-trained layers freezed, and 12 epochs with them unfreezed, where every epoch went once over each training image.
+The training took ~12 minutes on a laptop and included 64 epochs with the pre-trained layers freezed, and 12 epochs with them unfreezed, where every epoch went once over each training image.
 Several experiments were conducted to tune the architecture and training configuration.
 - [**Results**](#Results): the detector seems to yield quite good out-of-sample results, and even demonstrated reasonable results with as few as 3 training images.
 - [**Modules and notebooks**](#Modules-and-notebooks): description of the modules and Jupyer notebooks in this package.